elastic/examples/ELK_CDC_nutrition_exercise_patterns/README.md

-## Using Elasticsearch & Kibana to Analyze DonorsChoose.org data
+## Using Elasticsearch & Kibana to Analyze Health Behavior Survey data from CDC

-This examples provides supplementary material to the Movember Data Dives. [blog 1]() and [blog 2]()
+This example provides supplementary material to the Movember Data Dives - see [blog 1](https://www.elastic.co/blog/movember-data-dive-part-1) and [blog 2](https://www.elastic.co/blog/movember-data-dive-part-2)

-In this example, we will analyze the [Behavioral Risk Factor Surveillance System data] (http://www.cdc.gov/brfss/annual_data/annual_2013.html) from 2013.  using the Elastic stack.
+In this example, we will analyze the 2013 [Behavioral Risk Factor Surveillance System] (http://www.cdc.gov/brfss/annual_data/annual_2013.html) data using the Elastic stack.
 Every year, the Centers for Disease Control and Prevention (CDC) conducts approximately 500,000 telephone surveys to collect data on a variety of personal health-related topics, such as nutrition, drinking habits, physical activity and health history.
-We explored the exercise and nutrition patterns in the US.
-For additional commentary on the analysis and insights, refer to the accompanying blogs. see [here]() for analysis of physical activity and exercise patterns, and [here]() for analysis of eating and drinking patterns.
+We analyzed this data to explore exercise and nutrition patterns for male respondents as a part of our Movember Data Dive.
+For additional commentary on the analysis and unearthed insights, refer to the accompanying blogs [here](https://www.elastic.co/blog/movember-data-dive-part-1) (for analysis of physical activity and exercise patterns) and [here](https://www.elastic.co/blog/movember-data-dive-part-2) (for analysis of eating and drinking patterns).

 ##### Version
 Example has been tested in following versions: